Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 1: Verifiability of Security and Safety Requirements Evaluated in Agent Benchmarks

-\textbf{Filtering Methods.} For the 413 identified papers, we first assessed whether each paper proposes any benchmark.
-One author manually annotates a random sample of 100 papers, while GPT-5-nano annotates all 413 papers on the same criterion, referencing only the paper title and abstract in both cases.
-Comparing human and model labels achieves a Cohen's kappa of 0.88 with a 95\% confidence interval of $[0.76, 0.99]$.
-The model's precision and recall were 0.96 and 0.99, respectively.
-Given this strong agreement and especially high recall, we treated the model's labels as reliable and filtered out papers labeled as non-benchmarks, leaving 301 papers.
+\textbf{Filtering Methods.} We assessed whether each of the 413 papers proposes benchmarks.
+One author manually annotated a random sample of 100 papers, while GPT-5-nano annotated all 413; both the human and the LLM saw only the paper title and abstract.
+On the 100-paper sample, human and LLM labels reached a Cohen's kappa of 0.88 (95\% CI $[0.76, 0.99]$), with LLM precision 0.96 and recall 0.99 against the human labels.
+Given this high agreement, we adopted the LLM's labels, filtering out 112 non-benchmark papers, leaving 301.

-We then manually inspected all 301 papers.
-We excluded 11 papers because they did not propose a benchmark, 135 because they did not target tool-using LLM-based agents, and 52 because they did not incorporate safety or security into their evaluation.
-We further excluded 23 papers as out of scope, include papers whose benchmarks assess agents' ability to perform safety- or security-related tasks rather than the safety or security of the agents themselves; papers that extend benchmarks already covered in our search only by adding data or evaluation methods, without introducing new safety or security policies; and papers that evaluate whether an agent is capable enough to pose a real-world threat, rather than whether the agent is safe.
-We did not exclude papers that reused a benchmark from prior work when the original benchmark paper was not included in our search.
-In total, 80 papers remained.
+We manually inspected all 301 papers.
+We excluded 11 for not proposing a benchmark, 135 for not targeting tool-calling LLM-based agents, and 52 for not evaluating security or safety aspects.
+We further excluded 23 as out-of-scope: benchmarks assessing agents' ability to perform security- or safety-related tasks rather than evaluating the security or safety of the agents themselves; extensions of already included benchmarks that add only data or metrics without altering security or safety policies; and evaluations of whether an agent threat is plausible rather than whether the agent is secure or safe.
+As in \figurename~\ref{fig:prisma_chart}, 80 papers remained; details are available in the paper artifact.